R1nge/Suika/Assets/Readme.md

 Move paths into a separate static class

-Detect edge lines (shape) in the modding tool

 Fix a lag spike when adding a polygon collider to a sprite renderer Fix game config validator

+Shake OR Spin ???
 Add an audio source to each suika, for the sounds to be played???
-Shake?
-OR spin
+Detect edge lines (shape) in the modding tool???

 UI:
 Leader board (local)